 What About Backporch Coffee Roasters

 Whether you visit the newest east side Backporch on Greenwood Ave., the Backporch on SW Century, or the OG one on Newport Ave., the coffee is guaranteed to please.
 You’ll just have to decide which ambience or location speaks most to your coffee-consuming habits.
-While you should definitely check out all three Backporch Coffee locations, personally I recommend the one on Newport Ave.
+While you should definitely check out all three Backporch Coffee locations, I dig the one on Newport the most.
 The vibe and aesthetic are “cleaner” than I prefer, but the location receives an abundance of natural light, the baristas are lovely, and there’s usually space to hole up in there, even during peak hours.

 As far as treats go, Backporch Coffee offers a modest array of quality pastries from local bakeries, mainly Sparrow and Bad Wolf.
 Ocean Rolls, yes, but they go fast.
 While gluten-free treats are more scarce at Backporch, gluten-free extravagances from Nancy P’s are not.
 Cross the street, get one, and bring it back to have with your cortado.